jehandzlik/Manatee/README.md

 </td><td>

-Path and basename of the transcriptome index to be searched.
+Path and basename of the transcriptome Bowtie index to be searched.
 The basename is the name of any of the index files up to but not including the final .1.ebwt/.rev.1.ebwt/etc. If left blank, in case of non existing index, Manatee will generate transcriptome index based on the provided non coding annotation and will store that index within the transcripts directory.
 </td></tr><tr><td>

     -cores <int>